 Medical Internship is a time of trouble and perplexity for most of the Medical PG Entrance candidates.
-The confusion is weather to devote more time in improving your experience, knowledge and clinical skills by attending postings or giving most of your time for PG Exam preparation during Medical Internship.
+The confusion is whether to devote more time in improving your experience, knowledge and clinical skills by attending postings or giving most of your time for PG Exam preparation during Medical Internship.

 The prospective doctor must attain hands on experience in a variety of settings and specialties.
 This will finally help you choose the specialty that you like.